 More information on other visa routes available can be found on the UK Visas & Immigration website.

 The visa is an immigration route into the United Kingdom designed for those from outside the European Economic Area and Switzerland.
-Applicants may apply for a Tier 1 (Exceptional Talent) visa if they have been endorsed in their field as either:
+Applicants may apply for a Global Talent visa if they have been endorsed in their field as either:

-Architecture applicants of Exceptional Talent will have established themselves as producing work of outstanding quality which has been published, presented or exhibited internationally and have won international awards for excellence in architecture.
+Architecture applicants of Global Talent will have established themselves as producing work of outstanding quality which has been published, presented or exhibited internationally and have won international awards for excellence in architecture.

-Architecture applicants of Exceptional Promise will have exhibited a developing track record of work of outstanding quality and may have won or been nominated/shortlisted for national or international awards for excellence in architecture.
+Architecture applicants of Global Promise will have exhibited a developing track record of work of outstanding quality and may have won or been nominated/shortlisted for national or international awards for excellence in architecture.

 What criteria do I need to meet?

-The RIBA has worked in partnership with the Home Office and Arts Council England to develop a set of specialist assessment criteria for Tier 1 (Exceptional Talent) visas for architecture applicants.
+The RIBA has worked in partnership with the Home Office and Arts Council England to develop a set of specialist assessment criteria for Global Talent visas for architecture applicants.
 These criteria are designed to be consistent with Arts Council England’s broader criteria for arts and culture applicants and have been agreed by the Home Office.

-If you wish to be considered as an Exceptional Talent applicant in architecture, you must be able to demonstrate that you are established as a leader and/or an internationally recognised expert in the field, including evidence such as:
+If you wish to be considered as a Global Talent visa applicant in architecture, you must be able to demonstrate that you are established as a leader and/or an internationally recognised expert in the field, including evidence such as: